The importance of an independent national examination

 Every year, EBPHI spends more than $100,000 to maintain, update and validate the examination to reflect technological advances in the home inspection profession.

-EBPHI has conducted five national role delineation studies (job analyses) for the professional home inspector – one in 1999, 2003, 2008, 2013 and 2017.
+EBPHI has conducted six national role delineation studies (job analyses) for the professional home inspector – one in 1999, 2003, 2008, 2013, 2017, and 2022.
 Role delineation studies are repeated every three to five years to ensure that the resulting test blueprint — the content areas and knowledge, skills and tasks examined—are congruent with current professional practice.
-More than 1,600 professional home inspectors from all 50 States, Puerto Rico and Canada participated in the 2017 study.
+More than 1,100 professional home inspectors from 49 States and 5 Canadian provinces participated in the 2022 study.

 Professional home inspectors from throughout North America who represent the profession along critical dimensions write questions for the National Home Inspector Examination item bank.